-Program Cost Discount Total Charges for the Program Registration Fee Books, Uniform, Equipment STRF Fee Total Tuition \$7,500.00 N/A \$7,500.00 \$246.00 \$350.00 \$4.00 \$6,900.00
+Program Cost Discount Total Charges for the Entire Program Registration Fee Books, Uniform, Equipment STRF Fee Total Charges for a Period of Attendance \$7,500.00 N/A \$7,500.00 \$230.00 \$430.00 \$20.00 \$6,820.00

-^{}Total Charges for the Program include all institutional charges for a period of attendance and schedule of total charges for the entire educational program.

-^{}Non-refundable fee.
-Should the school cancel a class, any registration fees paid by the student will be refunded.

-^{}Total tuition includes tuition for didactic instruction and all required supplies.

-^{}The Interest Free Payment Plan and the Extended Loan Payment Plan are serviced by our tuition payment partner, Climb Credit.
-A loan application fee and interest will be charged by Climb Credit on the Extended Loan Plan in addition to the Total Charges for the Program.
+- \ Total Charges for the Program include the anticipated institutional charges for the entire program.
+Additional charges may be assessed for late payments and/or repeated modules. - \\ Non-refundable fee: Should the school cancel a class, any registration fees paid by the student will be refunded. - \\\ Total Charges for a Period of Attendance includes tuition for didactic instruction and externship. - \\\\ The Extended Loan Payment Plan is serviced by one of our tuition payment partners.
+A loan application fee and interest will be charged on the Extended Loan Plan in addition to the Total Charges for the Program.
 The interest rate will be based on the borrower's credit score.
 Not all borrowers will qualify.